rbih-boulanouar/DiceCTF-2024-Quals/web/dicedicegoose/README.md

 ![Alt text](Capture.PNG)

-`win` function test if `score === 9` and if its true print the flag witch combine include the the encoded `history`. and it's only triggers when the dice and the black square has the same y and x.
+`win` function test if `score === 9` and if its true print the flag + the the encoded `history`. and it's only triggers when the dice and the black square has the same y and x.
 ```javascript
     if (player[0] === goose[0] && player[1] === goose[1]) {
       win(history);